StackVista/stackstate-docs/configure/security/rbac/rbac_roles.md

 {% endtab %}
 {% tab title="Platform Administrator" %}

-Platform Administrator is the only predefined role that is assigned the permission `access-admin-api`.
+Platform Administrator \(`stackstate-platform-admin`\) is the only predefined role that is assigned the permission `access-admin-api`.

 Permissions assigned to the predefined Platform Administrator role (`stackstate-platform-admin`), retrieved using the `stac` CLI: